 - Then, start putting him in the crib or cot at bedtime while he is awake and sit nearby till he starts drifting off.

-- Every day, increase the distance between where you are and your baby’s crib or cot till you reach the doorway.
+- Every day, increase the distance between you and your baby till you reach the doorway.

 - Go out of the doorway but remain close so you know if baby calls out or cries.